medplum/medplum/packages/docs/docs/compliance/onc.md

 ### Auditable Events and Tamper Resistant (d2)

-To attest to d2, Medplum attests to the following.
+Medplum attests to this criteria.
+Links and description provided below.

 - Demonstrates synchronization to a configured NTP server through use of Amazon Time Sync Service.
 - Audit log records actions related to electronic health information, audit log status, and encryption status.